garden-io/quickstart-example/README.md

+# => Quickstart Example for Garden 0.12 <=

+The latest version of Garden is 0.13 (bonsai) and the quickstart is available in the main branch of this repo, [Bonsai Quickstart](https://github.com/garden-io/quickstart-example/tree/main).
+The quickstart below is for 0.12.

 # Garden 5 Minute Quickstart Example

 This is the GitHub repo for the example project from our [5 minute quickstart guide](https://docs.garden.io/basics/5-min-quickstart).